-- 2. The increase in shares issued during the fiscal year ended December 31, 2021, consisted of an increase of 81,500 shares due to the exercise of subscription rights to shares and an increase of 40,680 shares due to the issuance of new shares as restricted stock compensation. - 3.
-The increase in shares issued during the fiscal year ended December 31, 2022, consisted of an increase of 53,200 shares due to the exercise of subscription rights to shares and an increase of 32,582 shares due to the issuance of new shares as restricted stock compensation. - 4.
+- 2. The increase in shares issued during the fiscal year ended December 31, 2022, consisted of an increase of 53,200 shares due to the exercise of subscription rights to shares and an increase of 32,582 shares due to the issuance of new shares as restricted stock compensation. - 3.
+The increase in shares issued during the fiscal year ended December 31, 2023, consisted of an increase of 50,200 shares due to the exercise of subscription rights to shares, an increase of 35,667 shares due to the issuance of new shares as restricted stock compensation, and an increase of 177,200 shares due to the issuance of new shares as performance-linked stock compensation. - 4.
 The decrease in shares issued during the fiscal year ended December 31, 2022, was due to a decrease of 3,513,400 shares from the cancellation of treasury shares by a resolution of the Board of Directors.